Setting Up Dev Environment

 -

-Notepad++: My initial coding environment, favored for writing HTML and C code.
+Notepad++: My initial coding environment, favoured for writing HTML and C code.
 It offers basic syntax highlighting and is lightweight, but not suitable for major projects.

 -